Edward Dudley Norman: Royal Malayan Navy

 Norman played a crucial role in setting up the future of the Royal Malayan Navy.
 All his setups helped Malayan a lot during the Indonesia–Malaysia confrontation.
 Under his command, Commodore Norman encourages the locals to take up important roles and officer positions in the Royal Malayan Navy.
 New recruiting plans are also implemented under him, causing many locals to want to join the navy.

 Retirement from military

 Commodore E. D. Norman retired from the Royal Malayan Navy on 7 February 1960, and from the Royal Navy on 2 August 1960, with the respective ranks of Commodore (Royal Malayan Navy) and Captain (Royal Navy).

 Honours

 Norman got numerous honours for his participation in World War II and the Malayan Emergency.
 His awards include the Distinguished Service Order (DSO), the Distinguished Service Cross (DSC), the Queen Elizabeth II Coronation Medal, the Active Service Medal (Malaya) (Pingat Khidmat Berbakti — PKB), and Pingat Jasa Malaysia (PJM).

 Later work

-After his retirement, Norman became secretary of the Royal Malta Yacht Club and was involved in organising the first Whitbread Round-the-World Yacht Race (now known as the The Ocean Race).
+After his retirement, Norman became secretary of the Royal Malta Yacht Club and was involved in organising the first Whitbread Round-the-World Yacht Race (now known as The Ocean Race).